 First off, I should say that I’m not a vision board expert.
 Just like anyone else I Googled “how to make a vision board?” (what did we do before Google, seriously?!!?!) and loosely followed some guidelines that appealed to me.
 This really is an individual thing so if you’re not digging how I came up with mine, no worries, find a method that works for you.

 Basically your vision board can be whatever you want it to be.
 You can have it focus on one thing like your career or a bunch of areas of your life which is what I did.
 Use imagery and words that resonate with you in those areas.
 It can be aspirational and inspirational with images of what you want or desire in those areas.
-This can be both material or emotional aspirations – like that dream home you imagine or the feeling to be loved and valued by that future Mr or Mrs.
+This can be both material or emotional aspirations – like that dream home you imagine or the feeling to be loved and valued by that future Mr or Mrs. It can be used as a way of calming your mind of any worries regarding your romantic future, or help find a solution if you have tension in your life now.

 It can also focus on things or memories in your life that you already have that you want to continue or recreate.
 For example if your perfect place is sitting on the dock at your cottage with a book on a sunny day and that memory brings you peace that you would like to achieve in other areas of your life then put that image on your board.